 Colleges harvest billions of dollars from student athletes but deny them from their rightful earnings.
 The NCAA made over $1 billion in revenue in 2017, mostly from apparel companies.
 That money is sent to member schools, to fund their sports programs and lavish facilities, and give outrageous salaries for head coaches and administrators.

-But these athletes are not compensated for the use of their name, image or likeness by athletic apparel companies like Nike or Under Armour.
+But these individual athletes are not compensated for the use of their name, image or likeness by their colleges and athletic apparel companies like Nike or Under Armour.
 Universities with top teams can scrape in nearly $20 million a year from these companies, while athletes whose talent attracts these sponsorships walk away with not a single penny.
 It’s only fair that these athletes should at least get some pay for bringing on the fame upon them and their university’s team.

 Athletes who aren’t paid can be corrupted by agents and boosters who are willing to bribe them to play for other schools.
 Paid players could stay until they graduate.
 They wouldn’t have to worry about leaving school early and still be able to pursue an education while taking care of their families.
 This will allow fans to see their favorite players mature through college and ensure coaches are preparing their athletes as much as possible for the next level.